jackhardy1/happy-sad/README.md

 Reason for choosing Sinatra:

-* I chose Sinatra as it is very simple.
-I believe that it isn't worth using over-complicated technologies for a not-so complicated challenge.
+* I chose Sinatra as it is very simple, and it enabled me to build this application in a shorter time.
+As this challenge does not involve creating many files / views / models, Sinatra is a good fit.
+For larger projects, I would consider using Rails / MEAN stack.